-By processing data locally in an edge data centre, there’s every chance that you can interact with a customer before they leave the shop.
+By processing data locally in an edge data center, there's every chance that you can interact with a customer before they leave the shop.

-However, having to wait for data to travel hundreds of miles to a centralised data centre facility, could result in a missed sales opportunity.
+However, having to wait for data to travel hundreds of miles to a centralised data center facility, could result in a missed sales opportunity.

-And, thanks mainly to the development of orchestration and other automation tools, edge data centres can be operated remotely - so there’s no need for local expertise.
+And, thanks mainly to the development of orchestration and other automation tools, edge data centers can be operated remotely - so there's no need for local expertise.

 Still sceptical about the potential of edge data centers?
 Well, think what happens when you try and make an online purchase and the website you are using is slow to load.
 Do you wait patiently, or go and find another, faster website?